 These objectives are inevitably difficult to achieve.
 It's hard to give an MPV sharp handling and even more difficult to make such a car grab your attention from a visual perspective.
 Still, Ford managed to do both of these things with the first generation version of their sporty S-MAX People Carrier.
 Buoyed by the success of that vehicle, the Blue Oval brand has carried forward what it learnt from that project into the S-MAX's squarer showroom stablemate, this fourth generation Galaxy.

-Ford is offering this car with a 2.0-litre TDCi diesel engine in various forms.
-At the top of the range, there's twin-turbo 210PS putting out a lusty 450Nm of torque, but most versions of this car will be sold in single-turbo form where there are more modest outputs of 120, 150 and 180PS on offer.
+Ford is offering this car with its latest 2.0-litre TDCi EcoBlue diesel engine in various forms.
+At the top of the range, there's twin-turbo 240PS putting out a lusty 500Nm of torque, but most versions of this car will be sold in single-turbo form where there are more modest outputs of 120, 150 and 190PS on offer.
 There's also the option of the brand's 'Intelligent All-Wheel Drive' system - which will be a welcome boon for towers who in this form can pull up to 2,000kgs.
+The AWD system continually measures how the car's wheels are gripping the road surface every 16 milliseconds; can adjust power delivery to individual wheels in 100 milliseconds; and can send 100 per cent of available engine torque to the rear wheels.

-Petrol options include Ford's 160PS 1.5-litre EcoBoost engine and a 2.0-litre EcoBoost petrol unit offering 240PS.
+The petrol option is Ford's 165PS 1.5-litre EcoBoost engine.
+Additional sound-deadening materials and improved door seals contribute to a particularly quiet cabin.
 Self-levelling rear suspension is also available, while the optional 'Continuous Control Damping System' delivers a choice between Comfort, Normal or Sport driving modes.
 Adaptive electronic steering is also a standard fitment and includes the intriguingly-named 'Active Nibble Compensation' system that cancels out unwanted feedback, forces and vibration at the helm.
 The rear suspension is the same integral link set-up as seen on the latest Mondeo.
 It's good, in other words.

 Ford has endowed the Galaxy with a very S-MAX-style front end, so you get that car's Aston Martin-style front grille, along with plenty of shape in the flanks to avoid that slab-sided look that makes so many large MPVs look like panel vans with windows.
 The old MK3 model wasn't a bad looking thing, but Ford has clearly decided to give the shape a little extra edge.
 As with previous Galaxy models, you don't get sliding side doors, but then that helps keep the side profile clean.

-The interior takes a step up in terms of perceived quality, with Ford offering a big 10-inch digital display and the excellent Sync2 infotainment system.
+The interior might surprise you in terms of perceived quality, with Ford offering a big 10-inch digital display and the excellent SYNC3 infotainment system.
 There's certainly no shortage of space inside, with 40mm more headroom in the third row.
 A lot of thought has clearly gone into making the third row of seats something other than the most obvious short straw and they now get their own armrest storage and cup holders.
 You won't have to wrestle the seats up and down either.
 They can be raised from the boot floor at the touch of a button and both second and third rows can also be dropped flat from the front by using a console-mounted button.
-There's an additional 20-litres of stowage beneath the flat boot floor and the door bins are significantly bigger too.
+There's an additional 20-litres of stowage beneath the flat boot floor and the door bins are significantly sized too.

 Prices start at around £26,500, with around £1,000 more if you want the least expensive diesel.
 There are three main trim levels - Zetec, Titanium and Titanium X. AWD is an option with the 150 and 180PS 2.0 TDCi engines.
 Those kinds of figures continue to pitch this car directly against two key rivals, SEAT's Alhambra and Volkswagen's Sharan.
 It's interesting that the styling of this fourth generation Galaxy borrows so much from the Blue Oval brand's S-MAX large MPV (which costs slightly less).
 Previously, Ford had tried to position these two People carriers quite differently, giving the Galaxy a more practically-orientated family feel.